sumitgangwani/truebeacon_stock_application/README.md

 ### Prerequisites

 The python dependencies should be installed using a virtualenv.
 The list of dependencies has been specified in requirements.txt and should be installed using pip.
+Use pip install -r requirements.txt to install the dependencies.

 Tasks completed: